dictyBase/Migration/deployment/argoevents.md

 It should be noted that the default behavior of `dependencies` is an **AND** operation.
-If you want to change the behavior so workflows are triggered based on individual events resolving (like we do with GitHub webhhooks), you will need to create a `circuit` (more on that soon) based on `dependencyGroups`.
+If you want to change the behavior so workflows are triggered based on individual events resolving (like we do with GitHub webhooks), you will need to create a `circuit` (more on that soon) based on `dependencyGroups`.

 It is recommended to set up a `dependencyGroup` for each `dependency` you wish to